BIGJRA/BIGJRA.github.io/rejuv.md

 - Cool...
 I guess.
 (Aelita -1, Melia -1, Alexandra -2, Erin
 -1, Venam -1, Ren -1, Allen +5, Alice +5)

-Again, Allen is a real one.
+Gosh, Allen and Alice are so cool.

 Once you get control, take the time to fly over to Eclysia Pyramid if you'd like.
 Head up the stairs to the right and follow the path: you'll